preames/public-notes/llvm-riscv-status.rst

 Optimizations for VSETVLI insertion
 ===================================

 This is collection of pending items for improving VSETVLI placement.
+In general, I think we're starting to hit the point of diminishing returns here, and some of the items noted below stand a good chance of being punted to later.

 Correctness

-* I've had one problem reported to me by email, for which I don't yet have a test case or understand.
+* None currently known.

 Compile Time